How to choose/ spec the perfect Forged wheels for your car.

 Go for common easy to find tire sizes that offers you the most choices in terms of brands/ models

-Spec the wheels for those sizes, ensure rim widths match those sizes, consider whether you will upgrade to a wider tire and potentially spec in a wider wheel.
-For example if you currently use a 245 width tire but may want to upgrade to a 255 width tire in the future.
+Spec the wheels for those sizes and ensure rim widths match those sizes.
+Consider whether you will upgrade to a wider tire and potentially spec a wider wheel.
+For example, you may currently use a 245 width tire.
+You might want to upgrade to a 255 width tire in the future.
 Spec in a 9” width wheel that can be used on the 245 and 255 width tire.

-Do not go too big and have too thin a tire, there is a big difference between blasting down a road, feeling the car move around you, and enjoying the sensations.
-Versus having the fear in your heart that your tires will blow out on the first pot hole, as there is not enough sidewall protection.
+Do not go too big and end up with too thin a tire on the car.
+There is a big difference between blasting down a road and feeling the car move around you.
+You should be enjoying the sensations, not worrying about failures.
+Versus having the fear that your tires will blow out on the first pot hole.
+This happens when there is not enough sidewall protection.

 Factor in potential brake kit upgrades you wish to have in the future.
 As you have the power to spec brake clearances with RRT forged wheels Singapore.
 Doing it at the start and future proofing your investment is a prudent choice.
-Our clients spend their hard earned money with us and we take the responsibility of ensuring their future plans are catered for very seriously.
+Our clients spend their hard earned money with us.
+We take the responsibility of catering for their future plans very seriously.

-The Ultimate Street Build: A car that handles the commute as well as it handles a midnight blast through the 99 Bends.
+The Ultimate Street Build: A car that handles the commute as well as it handles a midnight blast.
+It should feel composed even through the 99 Bends.

 Design choices.
 RRT wheels cover a wide spectrum of performance.
 From our extreme series to our essential series.
-For street performance where maximum cost to benefits are considered our essential line and performance line fits the bill perfectly.
+For street performance where maximum cost to benefits are considered, our essential line fits the bill.
+Our performance line also fits this requirement perfectly.
 However, if you are going for an ultra light street build for cars like lotuses, Alpine a110, Miata’s.
 Or extreme performance street builds like 1000hp Audi RS’s, BMW M’s, Porsche GT builds.
 The extreme series synergizes perfectly with the intent and spirit of that commitment.

-Consider square setups for practicality, some cars like the BMW m340 xdrive can thrive on a 255 all round square setup.
-This opens tyres options up as there is no longer the limitation of matching front and rear tyres under the limitation of different sizing from a staggered setup.
+Consider square setups for practicality.
+Some cars like the BMW m340 xdrive can thrive on a 255 all round square setup.
+This opens tire options up as there is no longer the limitation of matching front and rear tires.
+You avoid the restriction of different sizing from a staggered setup.

-Do not go for too flush a fitment, while super flush wheels look great, rubbing of the mudguards and the fenders on large compressions and humps is impractical and again, detracts from the enjoyment of a street performance build.
-While increasing wheel camber can help running too much camber on the street actually hard the performance of the car on the street.
+Do not go for too flush a fitment, while super flush wheels look great, rubbing on mudguards and fenders is impractical.
+Large compressions and humps can cause contact and detract from the enjoyment of a street performance build.
+While increasing wheel camber can help, too much camber on the street actually harms performance.
 Less effective brakes, less grip in the wet not to mention premature wearing out of the tires.

 Conclusion

-This guide is to help clients consider their needs and formulate the best possible specification when choosing a street performance build forged wheel.
+This guide is to help clients consider their needs and formulate the best possible specification when choosing a street performance forged wheel.
 We acknowledge that there can be different views on the matter.
-Regardless, feel free to contact us should you need technical assistance, if unsure, RRT staff have decades of experience when it comes to wheel fitments, we are ready to help!
+Regardless, feel free to contact us should you need technical assistance.
+If unsure, RRT staff have decades of experience when it comes to wheel fitments, we are ready to help!

 Frequently Asked Questions: Specifying Forged Wheels